Skip to main content

 GINA Prohibits discrimination based on genetic information, including family medical history.
 Protects you from being penalized for refusing to disclose family medical history on a Health Risk Assessment.

-The academic and legal analysis of programs suggests a deep chasm between their theoretical purpose and their practical application.
+The academic and legal analysis of employer wellness programs suggests a deep chasm between their theoretical purpose and their practical application.
 They operate on a simplistic model of human behavior that ignores the complexities of physiology and can introduce iatrogenic harm through the mechanism of psychosocial stress.
 For the individual navigating these programs, the legal protections under the ADA and HIPAA serve as essential tools to assert the primacy of their unique biology over standardized corporate metrics.

 References